wouter-swierstra/logic-notes/notes/notes.md

-Instead of trying to define a *unary* relation on propositions corresponding to the set of valid propositions, we instead solve a more general problem: we will define a *binary* relation, written $Γ ⊢ p$ that states that we can find a proof of $p$ from the assumptions
+Instead of trying to define a *unary* relation on propositions corresponding to the set of valid propositions, we instead solve a more general problem: we will define a *binary* relation that states that we can find a proof of some propositional logic formula $p$ using a set assumptions $Γ$.
-$Γ$.
 Before we can do so, however, we need to be precise about the structure of our assumptions Γ. One way to model these assumptions is as a list of all the predicate logic formulas that we assume to hold:

  $Γ$  ::=  ε  |  Γ , $p$

-This list of assumptions is sometimes referred to as a *context*.
-In the rest of this section, we will complete the definition of a relation on Γ × P, written as $Γ ⊢ P$, that states that there is a proof of the formula $P$ from the list of assumptions $Γ$.
-When we do not need any assumptions to prove $p$ holds, we will write $⊢ P$ rather than $ε ⊢ P$.
+This list of assumptions is sometimes referred to as a *context*; we will sometimes refer to the set of these contexts as \Ctx.
+In the rest of this section, we will complete the inductive definition of a relation on \Ctx × \PLF.
+This relation, written as $Γ ⊢ P$, states that there is a proof of the formula $P$ from the list of assumptions
+$Γ$.
+When we do not need any assumptions to prove $P$ holds, we will write $⊢ P$ rather than $ε ⊢ P$.

 We can rephrase our previous rules for conjunction as follows: